 Routing to Opus 4.8 rather than returning a refusal preserves utility for the large portion of biology research that the classifiers do not flag while adding a layer of judgment at the boundary.
 Opus 4.8 has its own safety posture, so flagged content that clears Fable 5’s classifier threshold is not unconditionally processed.
 The result is a two-stage gate rather than a binary allow/deny.

 The companion model Claude Mythos 5 (claude-mythos-5) operates differently.
 Mythos 5 is the same underlying model as Fable 5 with safeguards lifted in select areas, and access is restricted to approved Project Glasswing partners including select biology researchers.1 Mythos 5 is not available via self-serve API signup.
-Teams that believe their research requires Fable 5-class capability without the classifier routing can apply through Project Glasswing, which began in April 2026 with Claude Mythos Preview.1
+Teams that believe their research requires Fable 5-class capability without the classifier routing can apply through Project Glasswing, which began in April 2026 with Claude Mythos Preview.1 The full access criteria and data retention terms for Mythos 5 are covered in Claude Mythos 5 Access Rules: Who Gets Project Glasswing and Why.

 Practical implications for biotech teams